Muakjwa/4WH_RLCar/README.md

-# AVRL (Autonomous Vehicle based on Reinforcement Learning)
+# AVRL (4Wheel Steering Autonomous Vehicle based on Reinforcement Learning)

 This project is performed in Engineering Desing (MECH404)